bigbluebutton/bbb-plugin-tour/README.md

 npm run build-bundle
 ```

-The above command will generate the `dist` folder, containing the bundled JavaScript file named `TourPlugin.js`.
-This file can be hosted on any HTTPS server.
+The above command will generate the `dist` folder, containing the bundled JavaScript file named `TourPlugin.js`, a directory of locale files and a license files.
+These files can be hosted on any HTTPS server along with the `manifest.json` which is also part of the `dist/` directory.

-Alternatively, you can host the bundled file on the BigBlueButton server by copying dist/TourPlugin.js to the folder /var/www/bigbluebutton-default/assets/plugins.
-In this case, the <<PLUGIN_URL>> will be https://<your-host>/plugins/TourPlugin.js.

 If you install the Plugin separated to the manifest, remember to change the `javascriptEntrypointUrl` in the `manifest.json` to the correct endpoint.